bytenekos/elaina/README.md

 - [ ] Send in a chat when I go live
 - [ ] Download and send in chat audio from a youtube video
 - [ ] Add ability to import emotes from 7tv to discord server
+- [ ] ADD STICKER ADDITIONS TO DISCORD SERVERS (FUCK DISCORD FOR STILL NOT HAVING THIS ON MOBILE)

 # TODO